andrewgazelka/hyperion/README.md

 - 🚧 Planned
 - ❌ Not Planned

 **Note:** This feature list represents core functionality.
-Many Minecraft features (like redstone, enchanting, etc.) may be implemented differently or replaced with custom mechanics for our specific use case of large-scale PvP events.
+Hyperion is designed to be modular meaning you can implement your own mechanics and replace the core mechanics with your own.